Home And Away fans have followed Ethan Browne's Summer Bay journey with eager eyes since he made his debut at the start of 2020 as Tane Parata.

 Fans may have been surprised to the learn the New Zealand native has a 13-year-old daughter, Aaylah.

-Taking to Instagram over the festive season, Ethan shared gorgeous footage of the moment (which you can watch above) he reunited with Aaylah – who had no idea he was coming.
+Taking to Instagram over Christmas of 2020, Ethan shared gorgeous footage of the moment he reunited with Aaylah – who had no idea he was coming.

 "Surprising my daughter after almost a year apart.
-A moment I have dreamed and fantasised about for so long," Ethan captioned the post.
+A moment I have dreamed and fantasised about for so long," Ethan captioned his post.

 "I can't articulate how tough this stretch has been.
 It's indescribable and incomprehensible.
 COVID has taken away our ability to travel freely, and physically be with our loved ones."